Vaccine equity: Vaccine deployment

-Barriers to deployment may be both physical and mental.
-In addition to supply and demand, barriers to immunization can include systems barriers related to organization of the health care system; health care provider barriers relating to availability and education of health care staff; and patient barriers around a parent or patient's fears or beliefs about immunization.
+Barriers to vaccine deployment may be both logistical and psychological.
+In addition to supply and demand, barriers to immunization can include system barriers related to the organization of the health care system, health care provider barriers related to the availability and education of health care staff, and patient barriers related to a parent's or patient's fears or beliefs about immunization.

-Cheap vaccines are often not administered due to a lack of infrastructure funding.
+Cheap vaccines are often not administered due to insufficient infrastructure funding.

 Logistical difficulties are an obstacle to achieving global vaccine equity.
-Hot climates, remote regions, and low-resource settings need cheap, transportable, easy-to-use vaccines.
+For example, patients in hot climates, remote regions, and low-resource settings would need cheap, transportable, and easy-to-use vaccines.

-To achieve vaccine equity, vaccine development needs to prioritize concerns about whether a vaccine can survive outside a fridge or be administered in a single shot.
+On the way to achieving vaccine equity, vaccine development programs would be required to prioritize logistical concerns, such as whether a vaccine can survive outside of a fridge or be administered in a single shot.

 "It's important to figure out who are the most marginalized people living in your area. ...
 How can you make the vaccine easy for them to get?
 That is what vaccine equity looks like."

-To reach communities and successfully deploy a vaccine and achieve vaccine equity, it is important to take a "human-centered" public health approach that can address and respond to the concerns of local individuals and organizations.
+For the process of reaching marginalized communities by successfully deploying a vaccine to achieve vaccine equity, it is imperative to the process to take a "human-centered" public health approach.
+This approach is one that can address and respond to the concerns of local individuals and organizations, aiding in prevention of marginalization via vaccine equality.
 For example, vaccines could be made available by going to where people live, and partnering with houses of worship and other community centers, rather than relying on people to travel to hospitals or doctor's offices.
 In Laos, measures taken included repairing roads to remote areas, buying vans with modern refrigeration to transport vaccines, and visiting residences, temples, and schools to discuss the importance of vaccination.

 As part of Laos' public health campaign, President Thongloun Sisoulith was publicly vaccinated, on television, to encourage others to follow his example.
 Working with leaders and trusted community members within communities who can present important information and publicly identify and counter misinformation can be very successful.
 This type of approach was used in India, which was certified as free of poliomyelitis in 2014.
 In that public health campaign, 98% of the "social mobilizers" involved were women, whose involvement was critical.

 Vaccine messaging

-Communicating about public health risks is more effective when a message involves three or four specific talking points, which are then backed up with evidence.
-An initial message may focus on what is happening, what to do, and how to do it, followed up by details and how to find more information.
+Effective communication about public health risks consists of concise messaging focused on a few specific talking points which are supported by evidence.
+An initial message may focus on what is happening, what to do, and how to do it, followed up by more detailed information and guidance on where to find additional resources.

 Part of effective communication is to avoid confusing or overwhelming people.
-A simple message can be followed by more complex ones.
-Messages should be clear about the limits of what is known: explicitly identifying the boundaries of evolving knowledge rather than speculating and sending out conflicting and confusing messages.
+Simple messages may be presented initially can be and then supplemented by more complex information as needed.
+Messages should be clear about the limits of what is known: explicitly identifying the boundaries of evolving knowledge rather than relying on speculation or providing inconsistent information.

-Often, the most useful and effective communication comes from local officials and people with expertise who know their community and the issue involved well.